johnbotris/mdblocks/README.md

 mdblocks file1 [file2 [...]]
 ```

-If no arguments are provided, mdblocks will read from stdin:
+If no arguments are provided, mdblocks will read from stdin

 ```
 cat file.txt | mdblocks